Christopher Erb: Personal life

+On August 14, 2007, the launch date of Madden NFL 08, Erb was struck by a car in Times Square while walking back to his hotel from the official Madden NFL Launch Event.
+After several months in the hospital, he returned to work on November 1, 2007.

+Erb served on the Board of Directors for the ACLU of Southern California in a fundraising capacity from 2008 to 2012.
+Erb previously served as a member of the Brand Innovators Advisory Board.

 In 2012, Erb was announced as one of Brand Innovators' "40 Under 40", a recognition of his team's work to transform EA SPORTS into a lifestyle brand that interacts socially with its consumers year round.
 The list, compiled annually, recognizes the achievements of brand marketers in digital media and emerging advertising technologies.

 While in his role at EA SPORTS, Erb gave talks about brand marketing's future in the digital age.
 In this capacity, he was the keynote speaker at Ad:Tech Sydney in 2012.
 Erb also spoke at Tedx Cincy and Business Insider's 2012 Social Media ROI Conference.